mpaolino/python-ernie/README.md

 Python-Ernie
 =====
-Original Ruby port by Ken Robertson (ken@invalidlogic.com)
+Original Ruby port by Ken Robertson (ken@invalidlogic.com) Threaded/forking version implemented by Miguel Paolino (miguel@paolino.com.uy).

-Python-Ernie is a (now threaded) port of the Ruby-based Ernie server by Tom Preston-Werner.
+python-ernie is a (now a sync and async) port of the Ruby-based Ernie server by Tom Preston-Werner.
 Python-Ernie is the Python server implementation for the BERT-RPC specification.
-Threaded version implemented by Miguel Paolino (miguel@paolino.com.uy).
+The default request serving method is sync and secuential, this version also gives the possibility to serve requests in a async (parallel) fashion using threads or forks.

 See the full BERT-RPC specification at [bert-rpc.org](http://bert-rpc.org).